Resident Camps Frequently Asked QuestionsExpand All

-How can Resident Camp participants be contacted during the program?
+How can participants be contacted during the program?

-If your camper is traveling by air, counselors encourage them to contact their parents upon arrival at the dormitory.
-Campers may use the dormitory phone (we recommend calling cards) or personal cellular phones.
+If your camper is flying; counselors encourage them to contact their parents upon arrival at the dormitory.
+Campers may use the dormitory phone or a personal cellular phone.
 To leave a message at Mzinga Lodge, call (813) 987-5172.
 Remember that Resident Camps are very active and you may not receive a call back from your camper until the evening.
-In an emergency only, call our Resident Camp Hotline pager at (813) 987-5848 and leave a detailed message and phone number where you can be reached.
-A Resident Camp representative is automatically paged from this emergency hotline and will respond or forward the message to the participant.
+In an emergency only, call our Resident Camp Hotline number at (813) 987-5848 and leave a detailed message and phone number where you can be reached.
+A Resident Camp representative is automatically notified from this emergency hotline and will respond or forward the message to the participant.